Runner's World: History

+In May of 1970 Doris Brown became the first woman to be on the cover page of the magazine, marking an important milestone for the magazine.
+Additionally, in 1973 the magazine began to be printed in color.
+Later on, October of 1987 Runner's World implemented Miles, the little running man as the apostrophe in the Runner's World title.
+The most recent logo change happened in October 2014, which still remains the current logo in 2025.

 Purchase by Rodale Press

 In the early 1980s, Bob Anderson sold a good portion of his publications, including Runner's World.
 Some of Anderson's books went out of print while others were distributed by Macmillan Publishing.
 Robert Rodale of Rodale, Inc., purchased Runner's World in 1985 and the editorial offices moved to Rodale's base in Emmaus, Pennsylvania.
 Joe Henderson did not move to Emmaus, and stepped down as editor, though he remained associated with the magazine until 2003.
 Random House bought the running log, which was published under the Runner's World name for decades after the sale.